-AMD is a U.S. company engaged in the manufacture of processors, adapters, motherboards, chipsets and other integrated circuit electronics.
+AMD is a U.S. company engaged in manufacturing processors, adapters, motherboards, chipsets, and other integrated circuit electronics.
 The company was founded by a group headed by Walter Jeremy Sanders and Jack Gifford.
 The company’s office is located in Santa Clara, California.

 Meaning and History

 As a trademark, the manufacturer uses an abbreviation, which is its name: AMD is derived from Advanced Micro Devices.
 In general, there are two basic versions of the logo.

 After the company’s founding, it took as a basis a symbol that consisted of two arrows.
 One arrow is large, rectangular; the other is smaller but sharper than the first.
 The arrows symbolize development, movement, and progress in all directions.
 Because of the specific location of the form resembles a small letter, “a.”